Tracking vs. Monitoring: Key Differences Explained

 4. Phone and Wi-Fi Tracking for Remote Workers

 When GPS doesn't work, companies use phone networks and Wi-Fi to track workers.
-This is most useful when you are tracking remote workers or employees without GPS-enabled devices.
+And their internet activities.
+This effectively tracks remote workers or employees without GPS-enabled devices.
+And these enhance employee engagement.

 Advantages of GSM/Wi-Fi tracking: